Euphrasiologist/refer/README.md

 References can be added, edited, deleted, or styled (limited styling at the moment).

+Not production quality or anything, just a side project.

 # Install

 Currently only available here on GitHub.
+Might put on crates.io soon.

 ```bash
 # do the usual stuff.